Candidates announce 2022 election bids for AOA Board of Trustees

-James P. DeVleming, O.D., of Washington, has filed for the office of AOA president-elect after serving on the board since 2014.
-Currently, Dr. DeVleming serves as chair of the Investment Committee and serves as a member of the Executive Committee and 401(K) Committee.
-He is the liaison to the Coding & Reimbursement Committee, Industry Relations Center Committee, Accreditation Council on Optometric Education, Association of Schools and Colleges of Optometry, and the Interorganizational Communications and Cooperation Committee.
-His board liaison assignments also include the affiliate associations of Armed Forces Optometric Society, American Optometric Student Association, Montana, Nebraska, North Dakota, South Dakota and Wyoming.
-Dr. DeVleming's past board work includes serving as liaison to the Contact Lens and Cornea Section, Federal Relations Committee, Advocacy Committee and Paraoptometric Resource Center Committee.
+James P. DeVleming, O.D., of Washington, will become AOA president at Optometry’s Meeting 2022 after serving on the Board of Trustees since 2014.
+Currently, Dr. DeVleming serves as chair of the Investment Committee and serves as a member of the Executive Committee and 401(k) Committee.
+He is the board liaison to the Coding & Reimbursement Committee, Industry Relations Center Committee, Accreditation Council on Optometric Education, Association of Schools and Colleges of Optometry, and the Interorganizational Communications and Cooperation Committee.
+Further, he is board liaison to the following affiliate associations: Armed Forces Optometric Society, American Optometric Student Association, Montana, Nebraska, North Dakota, South Dakota and Wyoming.
+His past board work includes serving as liaison to the Contact Lens and Cornea Section, Federal Relations Committee, Advocacy Committee and Paraoptometric Resource Center Committee.

 Dr. DeVleming is a past president of the Optometric Physicians of Washington (OPW) as well as a past president of the Inland Society of OPW.